 The DES family allows treatment of simple and complex coronary lesions4,5,6 and offers unparalleled performance in all coronary lesion types.
 The excellent technical characteristics are complemented by an extensive clinical research program.

-Biosensors' latest innovation is our unique DCS (combination of our proprietary drug Biolimus A9™coated without polymer and carrier).
+Biosensors' latest innovation is our unique Drug Coated Stent (DCS) (combination of our proprietary drug Biolimus A9™coated without polymer and carrier).
 It represents the latest development in Biosensors stent technology and differentiates radically from current DES.

 It is a polymer and carrier-free DCS that combines the advantages in efficacy of a DES with the safety of a bare metal stent (BMS).

 The combination of a selectively micro-structured surface (SMS) and the rapid transfer of Biosensors own highly lipophilic limus agent Biolimus A9™, makes our DCS the most relevant choice of stent for High Bleeding Risk (HBR) patients who cannot tolerate long dual antiplatelet therapy (DAPT).